AndCav/RL_PROJECT/README.md

 ```
 update introduces new features.
 -It is now available to launch the simulation just with two .launch file:
   1) launch the world and  pioneers' nodes
   $ roslaunch smart_warehouse_2 all.launch
   using the parameter twopioneer(boolean parameter) you can choose to simulate the warehouse with 1 or 2 pioneers( obviously this will influence the box management policy)
   2) launch the camera and manipulator node
   $ roslaunch smart_warehouse_2 manipulator.launch

 -The camera node now has a better and smarter policy to choose the box to pick (see the report for details).

 -The manipulator movements are now smoother and faster.

 -The robots adapt to every movement of the object in the world.

 -any position change can be done in the .launch file

+-The RViz window doesn't open anymore, if the user wants to use it, or at least see it, he only needs to uncomment from row 37 to 39 in  file: /RL_PROJECT/abb_irb6640_gazebo/launch/moveit_planning_execution_gazebo.launch

+-to make the "ray beam" appear during the simulation go to pioneer_p3dx_model/p3dx_description/urdf/pioneer3dx.gazebo, row 97 and set "visualize" to true.
 ```

 # To install: